-I once wrote a column about the challenges of being a parent and having to push on despite illness.
+I once wrote a about the challenges of being a parent and having to push on despite illness.
 Parents don’t always get sick days, even when they want them.

 Have a cold?
 Eat some chicken soup.
 Have a headache?
 Take a pill.
 Have a stomach bug?
 Drink some ginger ale.